On Shimurian generalizations of the stack $BT_1\otimes F_p$: Definition of

+where the first map takes $t$ to a diagonal matrix with $d'$ diagonal entries equal to $t$ and $d-d'$ diagonal entries equal to $1$.

 Let $\BT_n^{d,d'}$ be the stack of $n$-truncated Barsotti-Tate groups of height $d$ and dimension $d'$.
-Using Th.~Zink's version of Dieudonn\'e theory, E.~Lau defined in \cite{Lau13} a canonical morphism $\BT_n^{d,d'}\otimes\BF_p\to\Disp_n^G$.
+Using a covariant version of Dieudonn\'e theory\footnote{Those who prefer \emph{contra}variant Dieudonn\'e theory should replace $d'$ by $d-d'$ in the definition of \eqref{e:G_m to PGL(d)}.}, E.~Lau defined in \cite{Lau13} a canonical morphism $\BT_n^{d,d'}\otimes\BF_p\to\Disp_n^G$.
 Moreover, according to Theorem B of \cite{Lau13}, this morphism is a gerbe banded by a commutative locally free finite group scheme over $\Disp_n^G$.
 We denote this group scheme by $\Lau_n^{G, {\rm true}}$.

 According to \cite{Lau13}, the group scheme $\Lau_n^{G, {\rm true}}$ is infinitesimal and has order $p^{nd'(d-d')}$ (see Theorem B of \cite{Lau13} and the paragraph after it).
 Moreover, Remark~4.8 of \cite{Lau13} describes the restriction of $\Lau_n^{G, {\rm true}}$ to the generic locus of $\Disp_n^G$; in the case $n=1$, it is canonically isomorphic to the restriction of $\Lau_1^G$ (which was described in \S\ref{sss:Lau_1^G on generic locus}).